MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 ## Reference conversions
  A reference to a class can be converted to a reference to a base class in the following cases:

--   The specified base class is accessible (as defined in [Pointers to Classes](../misc/pointers-to-classes.md)).
+-   The specified base class is accessible.

 -   The conversion is unambiguous.
 (See [Multiple Base Classes](../cpp/multiple-base-classes.md) for more information about ambiguous base-class references.)